Supreme Court to hear case on Maine tuition program that bars money for religious education

 Because the Maine program is only for people who live in areas without public schools, the appeals court said those seeking "publicly funded ‘biblically-integrated’ or religiously ‘intertwined’ education are not seeking ‘equal access’ to the benefit that Maine makes available to all others – namely, the free benefits of a public education."

-The circuit court also said that Maine is applying a different standard to the schools it bans from receiving state money.
+The circuit court also said that Maine is applying a different standard on which schools it bans from receiving state money.
 Where Montana in the Espinoza case banned all schools connected with religious institutions from getting state money – "status" discrimination – Maine bans schools based on "what the school teaches through its curriculum."

 This, the circuit court argued, follows the logic of the Espinoza case in which the justices distinguished between funding for schools that are connected with religious institutions and funding for "the training of clergy."
 A ban on state money funding clergy training was upheld by a 2004 Supreme Court case called Locke v.
 Davey.